Cheesy Shrimp and Grits

 Recipe Variations

-- Cheese – We love the meltiness and smooth flavor of fontina.
-However, it does tend to be on the pricier side, so feel free to sub with white cheddar cheese.
+- Cheese – I love the meltiness and smooth flavor of fontina.
+However, I can’t find it at all grocery stores, so feel free to sub with white cheddar cheese, or gouda cheese.

 - Spices – Instead of salt, pepper, and/or cayenne, consider seasoning the shrimp with other spices like blackened seasoning or our complete Cajun spice blend.